 President Donald Trump‘s guidelines for “Opening Up America Again,” released Thursday, do three legally critical things.
 First, they cite absolutely no federal laws.
-Second, they admits that governors are in charge of opening states.
+Second, they admit that governors are in charge of opening states.
 Third, they ignore a very important federal law that is already on the books and shove key duties off to the states.
-These are extraordinary shifts given the last month of developments as the government dealt with the COVID-19 pandemic.
+These are extraordinary shifts given the last month of developments as the government has dealt with the COVID-19 pandemic.

 Laws Are Cited Nowhere